triton-inference-server/server/docs/build.md

 possible.
 All of the build scripting and CMake files are included in the public repos.
-However, due to differences in compilers, libraries, package management, etc. you may have to make changes in the build scripts and CMake files and even in the source code.
+However, due to differences in compilers, libraries, package management, etc. you may have to make changes in the build scripts, CMake files and the source code.

 You should familiarize yourself with the build process for supported platforms by reading the above documentation and then follow the